yssource/crp/src/idioms/destructors.md

 achieve the equivalent in Rust, implement the [`Drop` trait](https://doc.rust-lang.org/std/ops/trait.Drop.html).

-For an example, see [the example in the chapter on copy and move constructors](constructors/copy_and_move_constructors.html#user-defined-constructors).
+For an example, see [the chapter on copy and move constructors](/idioms/constructors/copy_and_move_constructors.md#user-defined-constructors).

 `Drop` implementations play the same role as destructors in C++ for types that manage resources.
 That is, they enable cleanup of resources owned by the value